 Tell us about the development process and what your experience was along the way and maybe some lessons that might be shared with others.

-The reason I think we had such a successful outcome, was 50% – 60% your team did a great job but the other 40% I had two of the best people I have ever worked with on this project.
-So we resourced it and had almost on tap your guys who were smart and knew what they were doing and were really accountable.
+I think the reason we had such a successful outcome was, 50% – 60% your team did a great job but the other 40% is I had two of the best people I have ever worked with on this project.
+So we resourced it and had (almost on tap) for your guys, really smart people who knew what they were doing and who were really accountable.
 The first time round I did not have that.
-I did not have the caliber or the resources required to really make sure that we were doing our part of the bargain.
+I did not have the caliber or the resourcing required to really make sure that we were doing our part of the bargain.

-Andy: It’s what we say to our clients.
-We say to our clients, when we’re at our best, we’re an extension of your desk.
+Andy: It’s one of the things that we say to our clients – when we’re at our best, we’re an extension of your desk.

 Ben: Talk to me about visibility through the process.
-How did you feel, I’m not asking this of the Jess, project manager, I’m asking it of the owner who is sitting separate from Jess.
-How did you feel in terms of visibility, knowing what was going on, feeling like you had a sense of the progress of the work.
+How did you feel you were going?
+I’m not asking this of Jess, the project manager, I’m asking it of the owner who is sitting separate from Jess.
+How did you feel in terms of visibility, knowing what was going on, feeling like you had a sense of the progress of the work?
 How did you feel about that?

-Andy: I read a quote recently which I think is a great one: micro manage, metric manage.
-I think the benefit of having an IT manger/project manager who is the CFO meant that we had metrics on every section of the project.
+Andy: I read a quote recently, which I think is a great one: ‘don’t micro manage, metric manage’.
+I think the benefit of having an IT consultant/project manager who is the CFO meant that we had metrics and stage gates on every section of the project.
 I’d hear things and people would ask questions, but only every couple of weeks I’d have a project update meeting and get this beautiful dashboard presented to me.
 I had great clarity.

-At the start, one had a son.
-I said, don’t mess this up – I want George to get a good education.
+At the outset of the project start, I’d just had a son.
+I said to the guys, don’t mess this up – I want George to get a good education.
 As it went through, it was amazing.
 I said, if I didn’t trust you guys so much, I’d think you were trying to pull the wool over my eyes.
 Every time we were going through we were below budget, on time, below budget and on time.
 I think it was because of that rigorous approach.

 The challenge we faced was there were a whole bunch of details that changed.
-If you look at the wire frames you can see it is the same project but there was a whole lot of evolution.
-We were trying to manage a budget through that process.
+If you look at the wire frames, you can see that it is the same project, but there was a whole lot of evolution and we were trying to manage a budget through that process.
 I think a big part of the reason was that Jess was very pragmatic.
-She knew which elements of the system and Mel knew which elements of the system really mattered.
+She knew which elements of the system, and Mel knew which elements of the system, really mattered.
 A lot of that was interface elements and bits and pieces.

-Andy: One of the things from my perspective really helped that from the outset was I said to you when we were negotiating over fixed versus time and materials.
+Andy: One of the things from my perspective that really helped that is that from the outset when Ben and I were negotiating over fixed versus time and materials.
 I said, I get why fixed doesn’t work for you.
-You probably understand why time and materials is not a good outcome for me because the incentive is the other way round.
+You probably understand why time and materials is not a great outcome for me, because the incentive is the other way round.

-So I said to Ben the problem with a lot of software projects is scope creep.
+So I said to Ben, the problem with a lot of software projects is scope creep.
 Scope creep is not your team’s fault, but it’s my team getting too excited about things.
 So I want to make sure we’ve got alignment here and we create a model that works for both of us.
-We both aligned to deliver the best possible outcome and the best possible cost.
+So we both aligned to deliver the best possible outcome at the best possible cost.
 We structured an agreement in that way.

 We’ve gone through this development process.
 Tell us what does the new system look like?
 What have been the commercial results?
 Give us the end of the story.

-Andy: The system went live about February of this year.
-We had the previous software still in market treading water which was frightening, until Christmas this year.
+Andy: We had the previous software still in market treading water which was frightening, until Christmas this year.
 To test the prototype we had a front end with no automation.
 It was smoke and mirrors there for a while.
 We called it a concierge service.
 We spent a lot of legal time on it and made no money.
 Then we went live.

 I think what is interesting is to put it in the context of the legal industry.
 The legal industry has zero growth, it has about 2% a year.
 The Net Promoter Score, a customer satisfaction metric is about 12%.

-Andy: Since we’ve gone live I think we’ve added sixty new clients to the platform, more that one a week.
+Andy: Since we’ve gone live I think we’ve added sixty new clients to the platform, so more than one a week.
 We’ve been growing our revenue about 10-15% month on month.
 If you think about it from a SaaS product, a good SaaS product probably adds $2000 of MRR a month.
 We’ve been doing four or five times that.

 What is really transformative for the legal industry is we have a 92% Net Promoter Score.
 That means on average almost everyone who uses the system says they will refer it to a friend or peer.
 We have 100% renewal rate and are still maintaining about 10-15% month on month.
 They are the top line metrics.

-If you think about it from a business metrics we now have one lawyer delivering providing quality assurance on the output.
+If you think about it from a business metrics, we now have one lawyer providing quality assurance on the output.
 She delivers $950,000 of revenue per annum because it is so technology enabled.
-To give you a benchmark, a good law firm from the same level lawyer is probably doing a rate of $180,000 – $200,000 of revenue.
+To give you a benchmark, a good law firm, for the same level lawyer, is probably doing a rate of $180,000 – $200,000 of revenue.

-If you look at all those metrics, I believe it is the best legal service, it’s in a niche obviously, in Australia.
-Things that our clients are very excited about are what else can we do as soon as they start using it.
-Not only what else can we do in terms of other products but a lot of the international clients like L’Oreal and PPG, the largest paint company in the world, SpecSavers, they’ve all been to their global conferences and said, you guys better get onto this.
-I’ve had emails from North America and GCs of Europe saying can we buy the service?
+If you look at all those metrics, I believe it is the best legal service (it’s very niche obviously) in Australia.
+Things that our clients are very excited about are what else can we do, as soon as they start using it.
+Not only what else can we do in terms of other products, but a lot of the international clients like L’Oreal, General Mills, PPG, the largest paint company in the world, SpecSavers; they’ve all been at their global conferences and said, you guys better get onto this.
+I’ve had emails from the GCs of Europe and North America saying can we now buy the service?

-Ben: I’m excited about that.
-Because that conversation, what other products can you do, can become a great conversation and we’ve got other bits and pieces underway.
+Ben: So we’re also excited about that.
+Because that conversation, about what other products can you do, can become a great conversation that we’d certainly enjoy having and we’ve got other bits and pieces underway.

-We’ve enjoyed hearing from Andy.
-He is a shrewd business guy but the process has gone very well both from a commercial output but also in terms of that development output.
-Literally all the techniques we talked about, Kanban, close engagement, this is a model project for us that each of those have come into play.
+We’ve had a really good experience with Andy.
+He is a shrewd business guy, but the process has gone very well both from a commercial output, but also in terms of that development output.
+Literally all the techniques we talked about, Kanban, close engagement, all of those things; this is a model project for us where each of those have come into play.